Mistylo/Picvibe-social-media-app/README.md

 ## 🎉 Credits

-Special thanks to the original creator of this project for providing the inspiration and support!
+Special thanks to the original creator of this project (https://github.com/tomitokko/django-social-media-website）for providing the inspiration and support!

 ---